SamanthaPetri/Alzheimers-Oasis3-Thesis/README.md

 (67.5% vs 65.8%).

 **ResNet-10 arms.** Architecturally identical; the only difference is whether MedicalNet's pretrained weights are loaded.
-The randomly initialised trunk scores higher on MRI (72.5% vs 66.7%) and PET (70.0% vs 69.2%), and lower on multimodal (66.7% vs 70.8%).
-Several pretrained runs reached their best validation loss by epoch 3–4.
-The pretrained trunk was fine-tuned unfrozen at the same learning rate as the rest of the network.
-Both arms use about 320× the parameters and 440–450× the FLOPs of the baseline, and both replace the patch tokenisation with 6 region tokens, so neither isolates the convolutional front end alone.
+The random initialisation scores higher on MRI (72.5% vs 66.7%) and PET (70.0% vs 69.2%), and lower on multimodal (66.7% vs 70.8%).
+Both models use about 320× the parameters and 440–450× the FLOPs of the base Vim model.

 **Cross-modal attention.** MRI and PET tokens attend to each other before pooling, rather than being pooled independently and concatenated, following the fusion order of MNA-net [2].
-Accuracy is 64.2% against 66.7% for the baseline, and it is the slowest ROI variant at 24 ms per sample, since it computes a 3,072 × 3,072 attention matrix per head.
+Accuracy is 64.2% against 66.7% for the base, and it is the slowest ROI variant at 24 ms per sample, since it computes a 3,072 × 3,072 attention matrix per head.
 The region weights below come from this model.